NHSDigital/bcss-playwright/docs/utility-guides/LastTestRun.md

 You might want to use this utility in scenarios such as:

 - Avoiding repeated execution of slow or stateful tests within the same day.
-- Ensuring setup or teardown routines only run once per day.
+- Ensuring setup or tear down routines only run once per day.
 - Tracking test execution dates for reporting or debugging.

 ---